grantseltzer/blog/content/blog/understanding-cgroups.md

 +++

 <span style="color:grey;font-style: italic;font-size: 14px">
 This post will introduce you to cgroups.
 The goal is to give a comprehensive enough explanation of cgroups and subsystems to broadly understand what they accomplish and how.
-The major focus will be on the CPU and memory cgroups.
-The second section
+The major focus will be on the CPU cgroup.
+The [second section]({{<relref "#using-cgroups">}}) and [third section]({{<relref "#practically-using-cgroups">}}) will explore using cgroups from the command line.
 </span>

 Control groups (or cgroups) are a feature of the Linux kernel by which groups of processes can be monitored and have their resources limited.
 For example, if you don't want a google chrome process (or it's many child processes) to exceed a gigabyte of RAM or 30% total CPU usage, cgroups would let you do that.
 They are an extremely powerful tool by which you can guarentee limits on performance, but understanding how they work and how to use them can be a little daunting.